MohamadMerei1/TruBalance/README.md

 # TruBalance
-This repository contains the Arduino BSP for Adafruit Bluefruit nRF52 series:
+This repository contains the Arduino code/libraries and the GUI code used in the TurBalance BMS.